An introduction to a general records theory both for dependent data and high dimensions: revisited 2: Probability laws of strong records from iid sequences

 \textbf{(ARG)} The event

-means exactly that $X_1$ is given and we have $j$ independent random variables $X_h$ less that $x$ and the following random variables (in the enumeration) is in $[y-dx/2, y+dy/2]$.
-The bounds of the integral come from the fact that the second record in $[y-dy/2, y+dy/2]$ should be greater that the first $x$ and the fact that no point falls in $[y-dy/2, y+dy/2]$ except the second record based on the continuity assumption.
+\Bin means exactly that $X_1$ is given and we have $j$ independent random variables $X_h$ less than $x$ and the following random variable (in the enumeration) is in $[y-dx/2, y+dy/2]$.
+The bounds of the integral come from the fact that the second record in $[y-dy/2, y+dy/2]$ should be greater than $x$ and the fact that no point falls in $[y-dy/2, y+dy/2]$ except the second record based on the continuity assumption.
 So, the probability of this event is still

-Then we have, for $0<F(x)<1$
+\Bin Then we have, for $0<F(x)<1$